Get Legal Representation

 Your interpreter should not:

-• Give you legal advice or explain what is happening.
+• Give you legal advice or explain things without first getting permission from the speaker.

 • Say what they think you meant, or shorten or expand what you say.